zelihainan/VM/README.md

     - License: Zlib/libpng License
   - ImGui - Used to build the real-time graphical user interface.
     - License: MIT License

-- Full license texts are included in the third_party_licenses/ directory of the repository for transparency and compliance.

 # Team Contributions